-Commencement Contract Delivery Outcome Mid-course Course completion and interview offered On job offer (or equivalent) 40% 0% 30% 30% Paid on: • the learner completing 14 qualifying days of training, • on completion of the initial assessment (initial assessment as set out in the service requirement s) and, offered: Completion of completion of a (final assessment service requires) For the learned interview for an apprering job (what will obtained Bootca) the training and a final assessment ent as set out in the ements), and; e independent r: an offer of an ew with an employer accelerated nticeship or other live nich is not an nticeship) vacancy II utilise the skills end on the Skills amp and which meets teria set out in the For the independent learner An offer for an accelerated apprenticeship or for a job (which is not an apprenticeship) that meets the criteria set out in the Contract Order Form Annex 1 service requirements.
-For the co-funded learner: the offer or commencement of a new role/responsibility within the current organisation which meets the criteria set out in the Contract Order Form Annex 1 service requirements evidence of DBS applications submitted for learners or an existing and relevant DBS certificate.
+Commencement Contract Delivery Outcome Mid-course Course completion and interview offered On job offer (or equivalent) 40% 0% 30% 30% Paid on: the learner completing 14 qualifying days of training, on completion of the initial assessment (initial assessment as set out in the service requirement s) and, offered: Completion of a completion of a (final assessment service requires) For the learne interview for an apprerious pobletion obtained.
+Course completion and interview offered: Completion of the training and completion of a final assessment (final assessment as set out in the service requirements), and; • For the independent learner: an offer of an interview with an employer for an accelerated apprenticeship or other live job (which is not an apprenticeship) vacancy that will utilise the skills obtained on the Skills Bootcamp and which meets the independent learner: Iffer for an accelerated enticeship or for a job ch is not an enticeship) that meets criteria set out in the tract Order Form Annex rvice requirements.
+For co-funded learner: the or commencement of a role/responsibility within current organisation h meets the criteria set in the tract Order Form Annex rvice requirements evidence of DBS applications submitted for learners or an existing and relevant DBS certificate.